Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data

 \subsection{Pre-Averaging Estimator}

-The third class of estimators we present is the pre-averaging estimators pioneered by \cite{Jacod2009}.
-The idea is to locally average returns and then sum their squares. \cite{Hautsch2013} extend the theory of pre-averaging estimators to accommodate for serial dependence in the market microstructure noise and jumps in the price process. \cite{Jacod2015} propose an adaptive method for the choice of the bandwidth parameter. \cite{Christensen2010} extend the pre-averaging estimator to the multivariate setting and use the name modulated realized covariance instead.
+The third class of estimators we present are the pre-averaging estimators pioneered by \cite{Jacod2009}.
+The idea is to locally average the returns and then sum their squares. \cite{Hautsch2013} extend the theory of pre-averaging estimators to accommodate a serial dependence in the market microstructure noise and jumps in the price process. \cite{Jacod2015} propose an adaptive method for the choice of the bandwidth parameter. \cite{Christensen2010} extend the pre-averaging estimator to the multivariate setting and use the name modulated realized covariance instead.